Inside the Trouble with Mesut Ozil: Is Arsenal's Star Brilliant, Hyped or Both?

 The estrangement was tabloid fodder in Germany, and Mustafa blamed Ozil’s pop star girlfriend, Mandy Capristo, for making him “crazy.”
 He then sued his son, and Mesut’s marketing company responded with a counter claim.
 It was a damaging episode and coincided with some of the most erratic football of his career.
 Ozil tightened his inner circle, hired his brother and Sogut to represent him, moved in with his cousin, and his friends vowed to drive to London at least once a month.

 Before Ozil had split with his father, Mustafa had taken a trip to Mecca and upon his return shared his experience.
 Last summer, either to feel a connection to his father, his faith or both, Ozil began organizing a trip there with his friends.
 When they arrived in Mecca, they tell the story of Ozil walking toward the Ka’aba, the holiest building, in a sea of people, covered, with his head down.
 When he got close, Erkut recalls that Ozil said, "OK, it’s time to look up."
 Ozil’s eyes widened.
 He froze in awe.
-“It was amazing,’’ Erkut said of Ozil’s experience.
+“It was amazing,” Erkut said of Ozil’s experience.

 By the time Ozil returned home, Baris says the trip had changed him.